FirstEnergy Corp. (FE) Bundle

 Original location

-The headquarters are located in Akron, Ohio.
+The corporate headquarters were established and remain in Akron, Ohio.

 Founding team members